segmentio/segment-docs/src/connections/destinations/catalog/variance/index.md

 ## Account Mapping

-As mentioned in the setup instructions, Variance offers a few different ways of mapping your users to accounts/companies.
+As mentioned in the setup instructions, Variance offers multiple ways to map your users to accounts or companies.
 Here's an overview:

 1. Group: if you already use the Group call to indicate the Account, then you don’t need to fill in anything.
-We will extract the Account automatically, and you’re good to go.
+Segment extracts the Account name automatically.
-1. Identify with custom traits (ex. `company.id` and `company.name`): choose this option if you include some information about the Account/Company/Organization as a trait in each Identify call.
-When you choose this option you'll need to let us know the name of the trait you use.
-For instance, if you do something like `{'company':{'id':1,'name':'Awesome Inc.'}}` you could add `company.id` as the Account ID trait and `company.name` as the Account Name trait.
+2. Identify with custom traits (for example `company.id` and `company.name`): choose this option if you include some information about the Account, Company, or Organization as a trait in each Identify call.
+When you choose this option you'll need to add the name of the trait you use.
+For instance, if you configure the call with the data `{'company':{'id':1,'name':'Awesome Inc.'}}`, add `company.id` as the Account ID trait and `company.name` as the Account Name trait.
-1. (Fallback) Identify email trait domain extraction: if you don't use either of the methods above, we can extract the domain from the `email` trait and use that as the Account name.
+3. (Fallback) Identify email trait domain extraction: if you don't use either of the methods above, Segment extracts the domain from the `email` trait and uses that value as the Account name.

+> info ""
-Note: if none of these work for your setup, [reach out to Variance support](mailto:support@variance.com) and we can discuss alternatives.
+> If none of the above work for your setup, [contact Variance support](mailto:support@variance.com) to discuss alternative configurations.